A bit of background ...

 As a Senior Accredited and Registered Member of the British Association for Counselling and Psychotherapy, I work with the BACP's Ethical Framework for the Counselling Professions.

-Jude is an integrative/Adlerian arts-based therapist and supervisor working with adults, children & young people.
+Jude is an integrative/Adlerian arts-based therapist and supervisor based in Cornwall, working online with adults, children & young people.
 She is particularly interested in developmental relational trauma and the development of personal agency.

 Amanda Bettison :: www.thevillagecounsellor.co.uk